Crassula alba

 Traditional Uses

-Used in traditional medicine for treating dysentery, diarrhea, and heartburn; sap applied for burns and wounds.
+Traditional Medicine: Used for treating dysentery, diarrhoea, and heartburn.
+The sap is applied to minor burns and wounds.

-Valuable for grassland restoration, erosion control, and supporting pollinator and invertebrate diversity; helps stabilize soils and increase biodiversity in restoration projects.
+Ecological: Valuable for grassland restoration, erosion control, and supporting pollinator and invertebrate diversity.

 Plant Details